-- Applicants must have first applied for and exhausted other student financial aid options including federal, state and private scholarship and grant programs and Veterans Education Benefits. - Interest rate structure for loans received on or after July 1, 2014: - Fixed rate of 1% while in school and out of school as long as the loan remains in good standing. - A monthly Keep In Touch (KIT) Payment of \$10.00 is required approximately 60 days after the first disbursement is received.
+- Applicants must have first applied for and exhausted other student financial aid options including federal, state and private scholarship and grant programs and Veterans Education Benefits. - Fixed rate of 1% while in school and out of school as long as the loan remains in good standing. - A monthly Keep In Touch (KIT) Payment of \$10.00 is required approximately 60 days after the first disbursement is received.
 The monthly KIT Payment is required while in school and while in grace period. - Repayment is a maximum of fifteen (15) years with a minimum payment of \$50.00 for loans received on or after July 1, 2015.